thedxt/Powershell/Single Task/README.md

 Will turn on Remote Desktop with NLA and turns on file and printer sharing

 ## File Perms
 Requires editing the powershell file for your setup.
-See the defining factors section in the script Intended for use with Domains and new folder setups.
+See the defining factors section in the script.
+This script is intended for use with Domains and new folder setups.

 * Turns off inheritance and nukes out the permissions
 * sets the permissions
   * System gets Full Control